Luca-Dambra/katacoda-scenarios/linux intro/intro.md

-This course contains presents the most common bash commands
+The goal of this course is to present the most common bash commands